giulios123/murdoku/README.md

 - **A fresh case every day.** The daily mystery waits right on the front page — one date, one board, one culprit.
 - **Build your own — and share it.** A full editor lets you paint a crime scene, write the clues and verify it's solvable — then play it, save it, or **upload it for everyone**.
 - **A community archive.** Browse the **user levels** other detectives publish, filter by stars, size and status, and rate solved cases with stars and properties.
+- **Take the case to paper.** Every mystery prints as a one-page **PDF case sheet** — the crime scene in full colour, the suspects' testimony, and a black-and-white deduction grid to crack it in pencil.
 - **Learn by doing.** An interactive, guided tutorial cracks a real mini-case *with* you, one step at a time.
 - **A crime scene with character.** Hand-drawn suspects and **70+ themed props**, dressed in a moody "case-file" look down to the film grain.
 - **Anywhere, in your language.** Plays beautifully on desktop and phone, in English, German, Spanish, Portuguese, French or Russian, with your progress saved automatically.
 On touch, tap a suspect's face and their dossier note unfolds — every term explained, every named person with their traits.